Dental caries (non-human): Reasons for dental caries

 A main reason for dental caries in dogs is unfavourable shape or positioning of the teeth, as well as the intake of foods which contain sugar.

-It is already proven that some dogs are more susceptible to dental caries than others.
-Thus, it is likely dogs with an infestation are more delicate for more infestations.
+It has been shown that some dogs are more susceptible to dental caries than others.
+Thus, it is likely dogs with caries are prone to additional tooth decay.

 Formation of dental caries

-The formation of dental caries in dogs can be divided in two stages:
+The formation of dental caries in dogs can be divided into two stages:

 The demineralisation of the inorganic part of the tooth is described as the first stage.
-Even though the jaw of the carnivore is scissor-like shaped to prevent residues, dental caries is mainly caused by leftover, sugar-containing, food in small notches of teeth or interdental space.
+Even though the jaw of the carnivore is a scissor-like shape that helps reduce food residue, dental caries are mainly caused by leftover sugar-containing food in small notches of the teeth or interdental space.
 In the long run, this can cause dissolution of the inorganic substance of the teeth.
-Within this procedure the dentine is the most susceptible and vulnerable part of the teeth which suffers the most damage.
-In severe cases the bacteria infest the enamel, which then need to be removed.In comparison to humans the enamel layer in dogs is way thinner than in humans (2–3 mm) by a broadness up to 0.6 mm.
+Within this process the dentin is the most susceptible and vulnerable part of the teeth which suffers the most damage.
+In severe cases the bacteria infest the enamel, which then need to be removed.
+The enamel layer in canine teeth is thinner than in humans (2–3 mm) at less than 0.6 mm.

-In the second phase, the dentine gets dissolved which causes a cave in the enamel.
-The most cases of dental caries in dogs get recognized in later stadiums, because of the underground formation.
+In the second phase, the dentin gets dissolved which causes a cavity in the enamel.
+Most cases of dental caries in dogs only get recognized in later stages because the decay is not obvious from the outside.

 Treatment options

-If a tooth is infected by dental caries there are mainly two options of treatment:

-In most of the veterinary clinics, teeth with an infestation of dental caries get extracted.Nevertheless, there are also specialized vets that can save teeth from an extraction.
+If a tooth is infected by dental caries there are two main treatment options.
+Teeth with dental caries get extracted in most veterinary clinics.
+A second option is specialized vets that can save teeth from an extraction.
 If there remains enough enamel the tooth can be repaired.
-In case of an infestation of the tooth pulp a treatment of the root canal is needed.
+In the case of decay to the tooth pulp, a root canal treatment is needed.